 Point of Impact

-Point of impact (POI) is an issue with all types of firearms and relates to the relationship between where you are aiming (or sightng) and the place where the bullet (or shot) is hitting down range.
+Point of Impact (POI) is an issue with all types of firearms and relates to the relationship between where you are aiming (or sighting) and the place where the bullet (or shot) is actually hitting down range.

 2. Shotguns with ribs, beads and sights.

-The correct point of aim reference for shotguns can be different depending on your shotgun, your bead arrangement or the type of shooting you are doing.
+The correct point of aim reference for shotguns can be different depending on your shotgun, your bead alignment/type or the type of shooting you are doing.
 For example: